This API gathers information about an access token.

 WWW-Authenticate header.

-When the value of action is FORBIDDEN, it means that the access token does not cover the required
+The following is an example response which complies with RFC 6750.action is FORBIDDEN, it means that the access token does not cover the required

 scopes or that the subject associated with the access token is different from the subject contained